RC4ML/SwCC/README.md

 ## Implementation and Compilation of Various Congestion Control Algorithms

-See [riscv/README.md](./riscv/README.md) for details on how we implement various congestion control algorithms (CCAs) and compile them into binary (bin) files.
+See [riscv/README.md](./riscv/README.md) for details on how we implement various congestion control algorithms (CCAs) and compile them into MEM(.mem) files.

-After generating the binary (bin) file, we load it into the RISC-V instruction memory (on-chip RAM of the FPGA) and then generate the FPGA bitstream.
+After generating the MEM(.mem) file, we load it into the RISC-V instruction memory (on-chip RAM of the FPGA) and then generate the FPGA bitstream.
 In the ./bitstream directory, we provide the bitstreams for the DCQCN algorithm.

 ### Directory Structure:

 ~~~
 .
+├── Baseline (the source code for RoCE and Soft-RoCE experiments)
+│   └── libr (used for RoCE and Soft-RoCE experiments)
+│   └── rex (the source code of rdma_rex for Soft-RoCE)
 ├── bitstream (U280 Bitstream)
-├── Baseline (chisel compiled intermediate products)
-├── include
+├── doc (User Manual)
-│   └── bench_header (HyperProtoBench and DeathStarBench header file)
-├── src (main CPU control code)
-│   └── chisel (partial used chisel code)
+├── riscv (the CCA code running on RISC-V)
-├── test_suite (source code of experiments)
+├── SwRDMA (the source code for SwRDMA experiments)
-│   ├── dsa_offload (used for DSA offload experiment)
-│   ├── e2e_compression (used for e2e compression experiment)
-│   └── hardware_tb (used for micro benchmark)
-├── third_party (software used third party libs)
-│   ├── asio
-│   ├── atomic_queue
-│   ├── eRPC
-│   └── fmt
-└── utils
 ~~~

+s